Matthews-Research-Group/BioCro-ePhotosynthesis/README.md

 Coupled BioCro and ePhotosynthesis (C++) through linking dynamic libraries.

 Tested on `MacOS 11.3.1` with `x86_64-apple-darwin13.4.0-clang` and `linux` on biocluster with `GCC/.8.2.0`

+On Biocluster, my personal conda environment is called `ephoto`.

 ### Prerequisites:
 - miniconda/anaconda - (optional but recommended)
 - R